 Once on the bus, there are regular bus stop stops and signs along the routes, generally at major intersections.
 To exit, pull the cord at the sides of the bus to indicate a stop.
 If you aren’t sure of where to get off, tell your driver what street or landmark you’re looking for.
 Most are glad to help.

 You can also pick up a printed route map at the Five Points station to have a visual of the route.
-These brochures contain both a route map and a schedule or download the MARTA on the Go app to view maps and schedules online.
-The OneBusAway app and website is best for real-time bus arrivals so you can always know and plan for the next arriving bus.
+These brochures contain both a route map and a schedule or download the MARTA on the Go app to view maps, real-time locations of buses and schedules online.